-This document establishes procedures for conducting and reporting storage tank system closures to meet the requirements of Chapter 62-761, Florida Administrative Code (F.A.C.), Underground Storage Tank Systems.
+This document establishes procedures for conducting sampling during closure and reporting storage tank system closures to meet the requirements of Chapter 62-761, Florida Administrative Code (F.A.C.), Underground Storage Tank Systems.

-As an integral part of a system or a system component closure performed at an Underground Storage Tank (UST) facility, a Closure Report or a Limited Closure Report, as applicable, shall be prepared and submitted to the Department or contracted County program as required in Rule 62-761.800, F.A.C.
+As an integral part of a system or a system component closure performed at an underground storage tank facility, a Closure Report or a Limited Closure Report, as applicable, shall be prepared and submitted to the Department or contracted County program as required in Rule 62-761.800, F.A.C.
 The report is to describe the work that was performed at the facility during the system or system component closure, and summarize any data collected at that time.

-A Site Assessment in accordance with Chapter 62-780, F.A.C., conducted and approved by the Department will satisfy the requirements of this guideline.
-However, these guidelines do not meet the criteria to qualify for the issuance of a Site Rehabilitation Completion Order (SRCO) as specified in Chapter 62-780, F.A.C.
-If a facility intends to demonstrate that all No Further Action requirements of Chapter 62-780, F.A.C., have been met, a Closure Report which meets the Site Assessment requirements of Chapter 62-780, F.A.C., must be prepared and submitted, and the report must be signed and sealed by a Professional Engineer (PE) licensed in the State of Florida or a Professional Geologist (PG) licensed in the State of Florida.
+A Site Assessment in accordance with Rule 62-780.600, F.A.C., conducted and approved by the Department will satisfy the requirements of this guideline.
+However, compliance with these guidelines do not meet the criteria to qualify as a Site Assessment under Rule 62-780.600, F.A.C., or for the issuance of a Site Rehabilitation Completion Order (SRCO) as specified in Chapter 62-780, F.A.C., Contaminated Site Cleanup Criteria.
+If the intent is to demonstrate that all No Further Action requirements of Chapter 62-780, F.A.C., have been met, a Closure Report which meets the Site Assessment requirements of Chapter 62-780, F.A.C., must be prepared and submitted, and the report must be signed and sealed by a PE or a PG licensed in the State of Florida.